 - The Affordable Care Act authorizes Medicare to reduce payments to acute care hospitals with excess

-that are paid under CMS's inpatient prospective payment system, beginning October 1, 2012.
+that are paid under CMS's Inpatient Prospective Payment System (IPPS), beginning October 1, 2012.
 The program initially focuses on patients who were readmitted for selected high-cost or high-volume conditions, namely, heart attack, heart failure, and pneumonia.

 High rates of readmission within 30-days of discharge from the hospitals may result from such factors as:

-- Complications from treatments received during a hospital stay
+- Complications from treatments gotten during a hospital stay

 - Inadequate treatment